Daniel Akaka: Tenure

 In October 2002, Akaka voted against authorizing the use of military force against Iraq.

-In April 2006, he was selected by Time as one of America's Five Worst Senators.
+In April 2006, Akaka was ranked by Time as one of America's Five Worst Senators.
 The article criticized him for mainly authoring minor legislation, calling him "master of the minor resolution and the bill that dies in committee".

 In February 2009, a bill was authored in the Philippine House of Representatives by Rep. Antonio Diaz seeking to confer honorary Filipino citizenship on Akaka, Senators Daniel Inouye and Ted Stevens and Representative Bob Filner, for their role in securing the passage of benefits for Filipino World War II veterans.

-On March 2, 2011, Akaka announced he would not be running for re-election in the 2012 U.S. Senate elections.
-The 88-year-old Akaka attended his final session in the Senate on December 12, 2012.
-He closed his speech with a traditional Hawaiian farewell, "a hui hou" (until we meet again).
+On March 2, 2011, Akaka announced he would seek re-election in 2012.

+After fellow U.S. Senator Daniel Inouye of Hawaii died on December 17, 2012, Akaka "took to the Senate floor to speak of Inouye's legacy.
+He called him 'the man who changed the islands forever.'
+'It is very difficult for me to rise today with a heavy heart and bid aloha to my good friend, colleague and brother Dan Inouye', he said.
+'It is hard for me to believe the terrible news I received is true.
+Sen. Inouye was a true patriot and an American hero in every sense'".

+Following Inouye's death, Akaka became the state's senior senator for two weeks until he left office on January 3, 2013.
+He was succeeded by fellow Democrat Mazie Hirono.